google/flax/docs/design_notes/lift.md

 The reason for this choice is that there are many different transformations with various behaviors.
 For example: `vmap` has broadcasted and vectorized arguments, while `scan` has scan, carry, and broadcast arguments.
 A variable would have to define its behavior for all these transformations otherwise a `Module` would not be compatible with these transformations.
-Or alternatively, we would have to make default decisions for how transformations are handled.
+Alternatively, we would have to make default decisions for how transformations are handled.
 However, this could lead to silent bugs because the behavior might not actually be valid given the users intent.

-The lift package also provides a general purpose `transform` which allows an arbitrary function to transforms a variable collection.
+The lift package also provides a general purpose `transform`, which allows an arbitrary function to transform a variable collection.
-This can be used to for example tie the weights in a tied auto-encoder by transposing the weights.
+For example, this can be used to tie the weights in a tied auto-encoder by transposing the weights.
 It is unclear whether a similar general purpose transform could be defined if lifting decisions were made at variable definition.

 ### Linen

-The lifting module does not know about linen Modules.
+The lifting module does not know about the Linen `Module` API.
 Instead it operates directly on instances of `flax.core.Scope`.
-A `Scope` contains the variables and PRNG sequences of a `Module`.
-Each module has a `Scope` instance linked to it as long as its bound to a parent or it was created using a `init` or `apply`.
+A `Scope` instance contains the variables and PRNG sequences of a `Module`.
+Each module has a `Scope` instance linked if it is bound to a parent or it was created using `init` or `apply`.

-When a `Module` is transformed we use the `flax.core.lift` APIs to lift the scope and use `Module.clone()` to create a new `Module` instance with the lifted `Scope` bound to it.
+When a `Module` is transformed, we use the `flax.core.lift` APIs to lift the scope and use `Module.clone()` to create a new `Module` instance with the lifted scope bound to it.

 `flax.linen.transforms` exposes wrappers for the transformations in `flax.core.lift`.
-The core lifting APIs operate on functions while the linen wrappers can transform either a `Module` class or a `Module` method.
+The core lifting APIs operate on functions while the Linen wrappers can transform either a `Module` class or a `Module` method.

-Lifting is thus implemented independently from the linen API.
-This separation of concern simplifies the implementation while also allowing other Module APIs that choose a different syntactic sugar for defining Modules to reuse the very generic and flexible `Scope `+ lift APIs for handling state and PRNGs.
+Thus, lifting is implemented independently from the Linen API.
+This separation of concern simplifies the implementation, while potentially allowing alternative `Module` abstractions to build upon a common core for lifting and state management.

 ### Implementation